yusale9/student-showcase/student-work/michael-felsenthal/api-final-project/readme.md

 ## References

-This project was based on one originally designed by [Alex Fiedler](https://www.linkedin.com/feed/update/urn:li:activity:6626465471241732096/).
+* This project was based on one originally designed by [Alex Fiedler](https://www.linkedin.com/feed/update/urn:li:activity:6626465471241732096/).

-The diagram used in this API comes from [Mermaid](https://mermaid-js.github.io/mermaid/#/).
+* The diagram used in this API comes from [Mermaid](https://mermaid-js.github.io/mermaid/#/).

-The template from this project comes from [the Good Docs Project](https://github.com/thegooddocsproject/templates/blob/master/api-reference/api-reference.md).
+* The template from this project comes from [The Good Docs Project](https://github.com/thegooddocsproject/templates/blob/master/api-reference/api-reference.md).